-- Best Spread Betting Platform 2017 by ADVFN‡
+- Awarded Best Spread Betting Provider 2019 by OPWA‡

 |Market name||Min. spread from||Spread pricing||Margin from*|

 |UK Crude CFD/DFT||1.5 points||Around market spread||Daily Financing||10%||01.00 - 23.00|